ton-community/ton-docs/docs/develop/smart-contracts/sdk/javascript.md

 * Multiple FunC compiler versions
 * Doesn't need to install and compile TON
 * Programmatic and CLI interfaces
-* Ready to use in unit-testing (with tonstarter-contracts)
+* Ready to use in unit-testing

 ### How to use